 He even lost his architectural license for 17 years.
 Only when the architectural registration board noted that he and his crew built earthships for free after disasters in Haiti, Puerto Rico and other countries, did he get his license back in 2007.
 “I’m a Trojan horse,” the maverick comments triumphantly, “that creeps through their assholes and changes the system from the inside through their bloodstream.”

-Sign up for the Reasons to be Cheerful newsletter.In 1972, he built his first trash house, nicknamed “The Thumb” because it juts out of the mesa like one, simply from beer cans and concrete not far from the current Taos development site.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.In 1972, he built his first trash house, nicknamed “The Thumb” because it juts out of the mesa like one, simply from beer cans and concrete not far from the current Taos development site.
 The subsequent fight to build his unconventional climate-friendly buildings with official permits cost Reynolds the better part of two decades.
 “You can throw nuclear bombs into the New Mexican desert,” the renegade rants, “but not build earthships!”
 He even drafted a law, cut his long gray hair, put on a suit and knocked on the doors of senators until New Mexico approved a law in 2007 that allows Reynolds to construct sustainable buildings “for testing purposes.”
 One of his longest-serving foremen, 52-year-old Phil Baseheart — who had also struggled with the architecture profession until he arrived in Taos at 22 years old — reveals with a wink that his crew complies with all official inspections, but admits that sometimes an earthship might be declared a “greenhouse” to get the necessary permits, and if the owner then lives in it, that’s up to him, eh?

 The thick walls in the modern earthships indeed hold the temperature comfortable even as an icy wind howls outside.
 If a resident likes it cooler, they can open the cooling vents on the north side.
 The recent models are equipped with a washing machine and a bathtub, like the one bought by Julie Bergman, a renowned filmmaker from Los Angeles.
 In the summer of 2022, she purchased a new earthship in Reynolds’ development for $600,000 on one acre of land, with two bedrooms and two bathrooms.
 When she travels, she rents it out for $300 a night.
 “This is the best legacy I can leave my daughter Brooke,” Bergman states, “a possibility to live sustainably and consciously.”
 The untreated stone floors are from a nearby rock failure, the aspen for the massive beams from nearby woods.
 Reynolds deconstructed a mighty old ranch gate for the ceiling, and local carpenters made most of the furniture from massive wood.
 “When you come here, you immediately feel grounded,” Bergman says.
 “Nothing blinks and vibrates.
 I sleep better than anywhere else.”